postmatic/epoch/readme.txt

 = 1.0.6 =

 - Sweet.
 A small release to roll out a huge feature: front-end moderation of comments.
 Brought to you by the brilliant @ronalfy.
 Be careful.
 It's powerfully fun.
+- We fixed things up so that if you do not want to use avatars we're cool with that.

 = 1.0.5 =